Kernix13/beginner-git-commands/README.md

 git log fix/branch-name --not main
 ```

-That will show you what has been changed that has not been pushed to main, or maybe has not been merged.
+That will show you what has been changed and that has not been pushed to main, or maybe has not been merged.
 If you are fine with the differences then replace `-d` with `-D`.

 ## Forking and cloning